-Executive Committees (q)
+Executive Committees (g)

-The Group has established two executive committees:
+The Group has established three executive committees:

+- 1. Group Risk Management Committee (GRC);

-- 1. Executive Risk Management Committee (RMC); and - 2.
-Executive Investment Committee (IC).
+- 2. Operational Risk Management Committee (ORC); and

+- 3. Executive Investment Committee (IC).

-The RMC is an executive committee, established to assist the Audit and Risk Committee in fulfilling its risk responsibilities.
-The RMC is responsible for overseeing the Group's risk culture and framework which includes:
+Both risk committees have been established to assist the board Audit and Risk Committee in fulfilling its risk responsibilities.
+Both committees are responsible for overseeing the Group's risk culture and framework which includes:

-- Review of the effectiveness of the design and implementation of the risk framework, - Understanding the business' risk appetite, - Assessing methodologies, monitoring and reporting processes; and - Evaluation of lessons learned when a variation is experienced.
+- Review of the effectiveness of the design and implementation of the risk framework; - Understanding the business' risk appetite; - Assessing methodologies, monitoring and reporting processes; and - Evaluation of lessons learned when a variation is experienced.